Elham-Ahmadzadeh/clean-and-simple-website/README.md

 # clean-and-simple-website
-portfolio sample based on grid and fex boxes
+portfolio sample based on grid and fex boxes.
 This website has not completed yet...